lukemarsden/flocker-install-scripts/README.md

   --header "Content-type: application/json" http://${MASTER_IP}:4523/v1/configuration/containers | jq .
 ```

 Now can now log into `$NODE_IP` via SSH and watch the image being downloaded (e.g. using `top`, `bmon`, `docker images`).
 Note that this can take some time, depending on the image you chose, your internet connection and other factors.
+Be patient!

-Once the image is downloaded, Flocker's container control service will automatically start the container on the specified host.
-Let's go see it show up in the desired state:
+Once the image is downloaded on the target node, Flocker's container control service will automatically start the container on the specified host and report this back via the containers state endpoint.
+Let's see it show up in the desired state:

 ```
 $ curl -s http://${MASTER_IP}:4523/v1/state/containers | jq .
 [...]
 ```

-(pipe this into `jq .` if you have it installed)

 You should get a non-empty list from the control service by the time the container is started on the host.